Planetary Science Research Discoveries

 The amount of light reflected off the Moon can be used to determine elemental abundances from orbit.

-12 FEB 97 Explosive Volcanic Eruptions on the Moon.
+12 FEB 97 Explosive Volcanic Eruptions on the Moon

 by Catherine M. Weitz